Login

 The range is also influenced by:

-The weather and surroundings influence how far you go with your electric car.
+The weather and other conditions affect how far you can go with your electric car.
+Range also decreases in the rain and the cold.
 For example, you need more energy in the mountains than on flat roads.

-Range also decreases in the rain and the cold.
-However, this also applies to petrol cars.
-In case of rain, the resistance of the tyres on the road is higher.
-At low temperatures, the heating consumes additional electricity.
-Furthermore, batteries work best at temperatures above 20°C.
+This also applies to petrol and diesel cars.
+When it rains, the resistance of the tyres on the road is higher.
+At low temperatures, the heating consumes additional electricity, for example.

 Cars also consume more energy at higher speeds.
 For example, doubling the speed quadruples the drag.
 A heavy, fully packed car also uses more energy than an empty one.